RaimbekNusi/K-means/README.md

 - Put all the files in one folder;
 - Open the file Project_k-means.py;
 - The program will open a command console in which it will ask you to name a .txt file located in the same folder;
-- Finally, the programm will output a graph with results clusterised data.
+- Finally, the program will output a graph with results clusterized data.

 *The program can use other .txt file that are in the same format as provided files.